jelman/LC_Marking/README.md

 # Locus Coeruleus Contrast to Noise Ratio (LC<sub>cnr</sub>) Calculation

 ## Overview
-Code to check locus coeruleus (LC) markings for errors and calculate contrast to noise ratio (CNR).
+Code to check locus coeruleus (LC) markings for errors and calculate contrast to noise ratio (LC<sub>cnr</sub>).
 The methods are based on those described in:

 Elman, J. A., et al. (2021).
 "MRI-assessed locus coeruleus integrity is heritable and associated with multiple cognitive domains, mild cognitive impairment, and daytime dysfunction."
 Alzheimer's & Dementia: The Journal of the Alzheimer's Association 17(6): 1017-1025.

 The images are T1 fast spin echo scans that increase the contrast of neuromelanin, a substance present in high concentrations within the LC and substantia nigra compared to surrounding tissue (Shibata et al. 2006).
-Images are marked according to rules described in Clewett et al. (2016), and CNR is calculated as:
+Images are marked according to rules described in Elman et al. (2016), and are based on resules originally described in Clewett et al. (2016).
+LC<sub>cnr</sub> is calculated as:

   LC<sub>cnr</sub> = (LC<sub>intensity</sub> - PT<sub>intensity</sub>) / PT<sub>intensity</sub>